vitejs/vite/docs/guide/api-plugin.md

 ### `config`

-- **Type:** `(config: UserConfig) => UserConfig | null | void`
+- **Type:** `(config: UserConfig, env: { mode: string, command: string }) => UserConfig | null | void`
 - **Kind:** `sync`, `sequential`

   Modify Vite config before it's resolved.
-The hook receives the raw user config (CLI options merged with config file).
+The hook receives the raw user config (CLI options merged with config file) and the current config env which exposes the `mode` and `command` being used.
 It can return a partial config object that will be deeply merged into existing config, or directly mutate the config (if the default merging cannot achieve the desired result).

   **Example**